 Genetic factors such as an individual's predisposition towards being happy or not, have the potential to either enable or impact on wellbeing.
-Although there are interactions between genetics, upbringing and environment, Diener and Oishi (2005) note that, genetic makeup acts as a strong precursor to wellbeing, where the temperament of the person has potential to act as a strong antecedent influence on wellbeing in either a positive or negative manner.
-Likewise, Burack et al. (2007) also argue that genetic factors account for "fifty percent of an individual's predisposition to happiness" (Burack et al., 2007, p.3).
+Although there are interactions between genetics, upbringing and environment, Diener and Oishi (2005) note that, genetic makeup acts as a strong precursor to wellbeing, where the temperament of the person has potential to act as a strong antecedent influence to wellbeing in either a positive or negative manner.
+Likewise, Burack, Blidner, Flores and Finch (2007) also argue that genetic factors account for "fifty percent of an individual's predisposition to happiness" (Burack et al., 2007, p.3).